Modular links: Bunch algorithm and upper volume bounds: Preliminaries

 \section{Preliminaries}

+Recall that the \emph{Lorenz template} is a branched surface embedded in $\RR^3$ (or $\SS^3$) as illustrated in \reffig{Templates} (left) where the letter symbol $x$ represents a loop in the left ear and the letter symbol $y$ represents a loop in the right ear.

 Throughout this paper, the term \emph{code word} (or simply \emph{word}) is the same as the \emph{Lorenz word} defined in \cite{Birman-Williams:KnottedPeriodicOrbitsInDynamicalSystemsI} unless otherwise specified.
+That is, a \emph{code word} is a cyclic permutation class of a finite sequence of letters $x$ and $y$, each letter $x$ (or resp. $y$) in the sequence represents a loop in the left (or resp. right) ear of the Lorenz template that forms part of the Lorenz knot.
+By abuse of terminology, we sometimes call the finite sequence of letters a \emph{word} when the context is clear.
 From now on, we consider a modular knot $K$ as a simple closed curve embedded in the Lorenz template with code word containing both $x$ and $y$ and the corresponding \emph{modular knot complement} $\mathrm{T^1}S_{\textup{mod}} \setminus K$ as the complement of $K$ in the unit tangent bundle $\mathrm{T^1}S_{\textup{mod}}$.

 Let $n$ be a positive integer.
 Given any code word $w$ representing a modular knot $K$, we can cyclically permute $w$ to give a code word $w'$ such that $w'$ has the form $x^{k_1} y^{l_1} \ldots x^{k_n} y^{l_n}$ where the first and the last letters are different and any neighbouring bases are different.
 We call $w$ a \emph{period-$n$ code word} for $K$.
 The positive integers $k_1, \ldots k_n$ are called the \emph{$x$-exponent(s)} of the word and the positive integers $l_1, \ldots l_n$ are called the \emph{$y$-exponent(s)} of the word.
 The \emph{maximal $x$-exponent} of $w$ is $\mathrm{max}\{k_1, \ldots, k_n\}$ and the \emph{maximal $y$-exponent} of $w$ is $\mathrm{max}\{l_1, \ldots, l_n\}$.